Pirussa/lei-22-s2-1da-g02/docs/SprintC/US005/US005_ConsultTheUsersInTheWaitingRoom.md

 ### 1.4.
 Found out Dependencies

->* There is a dependency to "US004 - register the arrival of a SNS user to take the vaccine" since in order to consult the users in a waiting room of a vaccination centre, they must arrive at one.
+>* There is a dependency to "US004 - register the arrival of a SNS user to take the vaccine" since in order to consult the users in a waiting room of a vaccination center, they must arrive at one.

 ### 1.5 Input and Output Data